ewfx/gaied-ai-mark-tech/README.md

 ![Screenshot 1](link-to-image)

 ## 💡 Inspiration
 We are problem solver.
-We find this problemstatment very intresting.
+We find this problem statment very intresting.
 This solution will really help bank.
 ## ⚙️ What It Does
 Key features and functionalities of your project.
 Key Features and Functionalities of the Project